-Today I am publishing the report of the Holocaust Commission and copies of the report have been placed in the Libraries of both Houses.
+I am placing the terms of reference, full membership of the Holocaust Commission and expert groups, and the call for evidence in the Libraries of both Houses.